ZimnyySTD/Grub-Helper/README.md

 ## Features

--**easy and advanced config editor based on user skill and preference.**
+-**easy and advanced config editor for beginners and advanced users.**
+---
 -**easy theme installer and selector to install or switch themes without hassle.**

 ---